-Right before going to France, I had a discussion with an American friend of mine.
+Right before going to France, I had a chat with an American friend of mine.
 His parents had been to Paris many years ago and remembered French people as pretty rude folks.
-I wasn’t surprised nor offended because it is a pretty common stereotype on this side of the Atlantic Ocean.
+I wasn’t surprised or offended because it is a pretty common stereotype on this side of the Atlantic Ocean.
 Japanese travel a lot and take pictures, Chinese kick ass at math tests, British have bad teeth, Australians wrestle crocodiles down under… you’ve heard them all before.

 I entered France with my Canadian passport and I decided to become a woman with a mission.
-I was going to find out if French were rude.
-Who else could better find out the dirty truth about French than a former French?
+I was going to find out if the French were rude.
+Who else could better find out the dirty truth about the French than a former French?

-I was still dazed and confused when I showed up at the train ticket booth in Roissy CDG.
-Yet, it was the kick I needed to find my French fighting spirit back.
-“The only tickets we have left are first class tickets”, claimed the bored employee.
-“For all the trains today?”, I retorted.
+I was still dazed and confused when I showed up at the train ticket booth in Roissy C D G. Yet, it was the kick I needed to find my French fighting spirit back.
+“The only tickets we have left are first-class tickets,” claimed the bored employee.
+“For all the trains today?”
+I retorted.
 “You didn’t say you wanted to leave today!”
 Feng watched me arguing and finally buying the cheapest tickets available, slightly taken aback.
-“I’m not rude, honey, I’m just getting us tickets”.
+“I’m not rude, honey, I’m just getting us tickets.”
 Lesson one: sometimes you need to be a little bit

 Second, the body language is different in France.
-For instance, French don’t smile as much as Americans and they certainly don’t smile unless they mean it.
+For instance, the French don’t smile as much as Americans and they certainly don’t smile unless they mean it.
 I personally found these perky coffee shop baristas annoying when I first came to Canada, because I could tell they were not sincere, they were just told to smile and sound upbeat to please customers.

 Finally, the notion of personal space is different in France.
-Instead of the regular North American’s arm’s length of personal space, you may find people squeezing you and even—gasp! — inadvertently bump into you or touch you in crowded areas.
+Instead of the regular North American’s arm’s length of personal space, you may find people squeezing you and even—gasp! —Inadvertently bump into you or touch you in crowded areas.
 Don’t be offended… it’s just the way it is.

 I eventually developed a theory: French people are not rude, they just defend their territory and tend to be distrustful at times.
 However, they are extremely friendly and generous with those close to them, such as family and friends.
 On the other hand, Canadians tend to be polite and treat strangers better.
-But they value their privacy and personal space and are more reserved, even around their friends and relatives… and all that can be interpreted as rudeness by foreigners!
+But they value their privacy and personal space and are more reserved, even around their friends and relatives… and all that can be interpreted as rudeness by foreigners!Share this article!